 Distance-related decrease of sound

-Sound means here sound pressure as sound field size.
+Sound means here sound pressure as sound field quantity.

 Given: Sound pressure p1, p2, and reference distance r1 − Needed the other distance r2.